patternfetch Stock chart pattern detection API

 Each chart pattern reports a span — the number of candles the formation covers.
 Want the local 1–2 bar signals instead?
 See the stock candlestick patterns API.

-Request in, patterns + base rate out.
+Request in, patterns + baseline comparison out.

 Request